 What are Inseam Pockets?

-You can make your own pattern by tracing around your hand and then adding seam allowance or here is one you can print.
+You can make your own pattern by tracing around your hand and then adding seam allowance, or here is a free pocket pattern you can print.

 Don't forget to measure the test square is correct and if you need printing help, read my article on how to print PDF patterns.